microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/unifiedrolepermission.md

 Namespace: microsoft.graph

-Represents a collection of allowed resource actions and the conditions that must be met for the action to be effective.
-Resource actions are tasks that can be perfomed on a resource.
-For example, the application resource supports create, update, delete, and reset password resource actions.
+Represents a collection of allowed resource actions and the conditions that must be met for the action to be allowed.
+Resource actions are tasks that can be performed on a resource.
+For example, an application resource may support create, update, delete, and reset password actions.

 ## Properties